andy-pham/sentrylogs/README.md

       --daemonize, -d       Run this script in background --nginxerrorpath NGINXERRORPATH, -n NGINXERRORPATH
                             Nginx error log path
+      --nginxaccesspath NGINXACCESSPATH, -a NGINXACCESSPATH
+                            Nginx access log path
+      --calltime            Parse the call time from the log --pidfile PIDFILELOCATION
+                            Used for the daemonizing pid file
+      --basepath BASEURLPATH
+                            Base URL Path to append to the url

 you must provide a Sentry DSN to make it works; at this moment you have 2 possibilities: